gvwilson/tidynomicon/_en/beginnings.md

 ## [1] NA
 ```

-Our understanding of the universe is unavoidably incomplete:
-limited as they are to three dimensions of space and one of time,
-our minds simply cannot grasp reality without shattering into a million gibbering pieces.
+Our minds cannot grasp reality without shattering into a million gibbering pieces.
 In statistics,
 this lack of omniscience is often reflected by gaps in data.
 R uses the special value [`NA`](../glossary/#NA) (short for "not available") to represent these gaps,